mustavalo/voight-kampff/README.md

+# VOIGHT-KAMPFF<br>
-# VOIGHT-KAMPFF &mdash; An experimentation in music visualization.
+An experimentation in music visualization.

 _Created by KAPITAN! / Lauri-Matti Parppei_
 _Requires Paper.js and Howler.js libraries._